 And we got the best table, too!
 It was comfy and secluded.
 I’m a huge table snob.
 To me there’s nothing worse than spending a lot of money to go out to dinner and being seated at a postage sized table wedged in between a loud-talker (Seinfeld was right on about that one) and one of those types who likes to stare at what you’re eating while they wait, endlessly, for their appetizers.
 Not romantic at all.

-This dish is almost as good as going out.
+This fettuccine with mushroom Marsala is almost as good as going out.
 I go back to this basic sauce again and again because it’s easy yet so sophisticated.
 Put your nose up to the Marsala bottle and take a whiff: it’s instant white tablecloth and candlelight.
 All you need to pick up is some fresh thyme, and a bunch of nice looking mushrooms, whatever kind you like.

 My favorite way to use mushrooms is all by themselves.
 Their flavor and texture is so distinctive it’s a shame to mix them in as an afterthought.
 Could you add chicken, or shrimp, or asparagus to this dish?
 Sure.
 But I wouldn’t.